Hiller Aviation Museum

 Aircraft Carriers Observed carrier landings and created a glider with a tailhook to catch on a mock carrier.

-Drone Plex Flew a simulated quadcopter in the Drone Plex.
+Drone Plex Flew a simulated quadcopter and piloted an actual drone through the Drone Plex.

-Simulators: Aerobatics Flew an aerobatic aircraft in the flight simulators.
+Flight Sims: Aerobatics Flew an aerobatic plane in the flight simulators

-Water Rockets Tested Newton’s Third Law of Motion with Water Rockets.
+Rockets – Water Tested Newton’s Third Law of Motion using water rockets.

 Extreme Flight Camp Includes